 Another problematic group of scare stories are pessimistic dramas.
 These are stories where the natural defensive pessimism of the storyteller has become overdeveloped and nonadaptive.
 Folks who are older, in declining health, who have suffered some recent or serious life setback, or who just have a generally grouchy personality type are often authors of such dramas.

 The last book of the great futurist H.G.
-Wells, Mind at the End of its Tether, 1945, is a classic example of dramatic bias that was driven by growing personal pessimism due to age (my read) not due to “experience” (others more charitable reads).
+Wells, Mind at the End of its Tether, 1945, is a classic example of dramatic bias that was driven by growing pessimism that afflicts many aging minds (my read) not due to “experience” (other more charitable reads).
 As Wells got older, he increasingly viewed humanity as about to be extinguished.
-But it was actually his own mind and body that were falling apart, and he just confused the two.
-This is a common trap of aging, but fortunately not all of us grow unjustifiably pessimistic as we age.
+But it was actually an aging mind bias, as his own mind and body that were falling apart, and he just confused the two.
+John Richardson has done a nice analysis of the ways that Wells was still an optimist in this bleak book, and actually had multiple conflicting views of the future, including a far more optimistic view of the long term future for humanity in his penultimate book, The Happy Turning.

-We all need to guard against such creeping, age-related pessimism by having reverse mentors, and associates who are optimists and realists, willing to call us if our dramatic bias grows larger than reality will support.
-Some pessimists are also self-righteous, believing they have the only solution, and many lack a sense of humor.
+We all need to guard against such creeping, age-related pessimism by maintaining our mental and physical health, constantly learning, and having reverse mentors, and associates who are optimists and realists, willing to call us if our dramatic or aging mind bias grow larger than reality will support.
+A number of pessimists are also self-righteous, believing they have the only solution, and many lack a sense of humor.
 Call them out on their bias when you can.
 They may not like it, but it will help them to get that honest and caring feedback, as long as you don’t deliver it in a mean way.

 The most useful scare stories told by futurists are pragmatic dramas.
 Pragmatic dramatists know, or strongly suspect, that the world won’t get as bad as the stories they tell.
 Nevertheless, they think it’s instrumental to tell stories, particularly for those who are slow to change, that a big catastrophe may be coming.
 Such stories can help motivate bureaucratic, lazy, greedy and short-sighted humans to make the painful changes necessary to prevent the negative event.
 Such a story can become self-preventing prophecy, saving otherwise wasted time, energy, or money, or averting the worst of an inevitable adjustment process ahead.
 Of course, such stories can also become detrimental, when they push people to make many costly and unnecessary changes (9/11) and divert people’s attention from all the social progress they could have been creating instead with their precious time and energy.